Hasidic Judaism: Organization and demographics

-The largest sect in the world, with some 26,000 member households, which constitute 20% of all Hasidim, is Satmar, founded in 1905 in the namesake city in Hungary and based in Williamsburg, Brooklyn, and Kiryas Joel.
-Satmar is known for its extreme conservatism and opposition to both Agudas Israel and Zionism, inspired by the legacy of Hungarian Haredi Judaism.
+The largest Hasidic sect, with some 26,000 member households representing a significant share of the global Hasidic population, is Satmar, founded in 1905 in the namesake city in Hungary and based in Williamsburg, Brooklyn, and Kiryas Joel.
+Other major dynasties such as Ger, Vizhnitz, and Belz also constitute significant global communities and play central roles in contemporary Hasidic life.
+Satmar is known for its strict traditionalism and strong opposition to both Agudas Israel and Zionism, inspired by the legacy of Hungarian Haredi Judaism.
 The sect underwent a schism in 2006, and two competing factions emerged, led by rival brothers Aaron Teitelbaum and Zalman Teitelbaum.
 The second-largest "court" worldwide, with some 11,600 households (or 9% of all Hasidism), is Ger, established in 1859 at Góra Kalwaria, near Warsaw.
 For decades, it was the dominant power in Agudas, and espoused a moderate line toward Zionism and modern culture.
 Its origins lay in the rationalist Przysucha School of Central Poland.
 The current Rebbe is Yaakov Aryeh Alter.
 The third-largest dynasty is Vizhnitz, a charismatic sect founded in 1854 at Vyzhnytsia, Bukovina.
 A moderate group involved in Israeli politics, it is split into several branches, which maintain cordial relations.
 The main partition is between Vizhnitz-Israel and Vizhnitz-Monsey, headed respectively by Rebbes Israel Hager and the eight sons of the late Rebbe Mordecai Hager.
 In total, all Vizhnitz sub-"courts" constitute over 10,500 households.
 The fourth major dynasty, with some 7,000 households, is Belz, established 1817 in namesake Belz, north of Lviv.
 An Eastern Galician dynasty drawing both from the Seer of Lublin's charismatic-populist style and "rabbinic" Hasidism, it espoused hard-line positions, but broke off from the Edah HaChareidis and joined Agudas in 1979.
 Belz is led by Rebbe Yissachar Dov Rokeach.

 The Bobover dynasty, founded 1881 in Bobowa, West Galicia, constitutes some 4,500 households in total, and has undergone a bitter succession strife since 2005, eventually forming the "Bobov" (3,000 households) and "Bobov-45" (1,500 households) sects.
 Sanz-Klausenburg, divided into a New York and Israeli branches, presides over 3,800 households.
 The Skver sect, established in 1848 in Skvyra, near Kyiv, constitutes 3,300.
 The Shomer Emunim dynasties, originating in Jerusalem during the 1920s and known for their unique style of dressing imitating that of the Old Yishuv, have over 3,000 families, almost all in the larger "courts" of Toldos Aharon and Toldos Avraham Yitzchak.
 Karlin Stolin, which rose already in the 1760s in a quarter of Pinsk, encompasses 2,200 families.